flexibeast/guides/mdoc-quickstart.md

 .Os
 ```

 The `Dd` macro is for the Document Date, i.e. the date the source was last edited.
-Use American-style date format: in [strftime(3)](https://man.openbsd.org/strftime.3) terms, the format is `%B%e, %Y`.
+Use US-style date format: in [strftime(3)](https://man.openbsd.org/strftime.3) terms, the format is `%B%e, %Y`.

 The `Dt` macro is for the Document Title, i.e. the name of the software being documented, and its manual section.